devfort/conch/README.markdown

 To build: `make`.

 To install: `sudo make install`.
-This allows you to run conch from any directory and includes a man page.
+This allows you to run conch from any directory, and includes a man page.

+You can also install to a custom location (which doesn't require installing as root):

+  make install PREFIX=$USER/local

 To run the tests: `make check`.